• jayflux a year ago

 It has a few convenience functions already.
 Open for pull requests.

-• vivzkestrel 7 hours ago
+• vivzkestrel a year ago

 Are we trying to reinvent web development?
 Last few years have been wild.
 We abandoned HTML CSS and JS websites that used to work just fine and ran after frontend component frameworks and now the circle is getting completed by building tools and extensions we had 20 yrs ago

-• jeroenhd a minute ago
+• stevage a year ago

 >We abandoned HTML CSS and JS websites that used to work just fine